balena-io-experimental/fin-block/README.md

 # fin block

-The `fin block` is a docker image that provides flashing utilities, status tagging, sleep control and firmata control functionality of the [balenaFin](https://www.balena.io/fin/).
+The `fin block` is a balenaBlock that provides flashing utilities, status tagging, sleep control and firmata control functionality of the [balenaFin](https://www.balena.io/fin/).

 ## Features